aerogear/aerogear-digger/openshift/README.md

 These next set of steps build upon the steps just executed above, leveraging the OpenShift Jenkins slave image for NodeJS to launch the sample job in a Jenkins slave provisioned as Kubernetes Pod on OpenShift.

+## OSX slave setup

+It is not possible to run OSX in a container, thus we need to connect our OpenShift cluster to an OSX system outside of OpenShift.
+In Jenkins terms, it is an "OSX agent" or "OSX slave".

+In order to do that, you must first configure the OSX system.
+This will be replaced by an Ansible script in the future.

+All of the following operations on OSX machine requires `sudo`.

+First, create a Jenkins user on your OSX machine.
+An example script that creates a user with username `jenkins` is located at `admin/create-osx-user.sh`.
+Please do not execute the script blindly.
+Change the password and make sure the UID is free.

+Then, enable remote login (ssh) for the machine and for this user.
+An example script is located at `admin/enable-osx-remote-login.sh`.
+Again, please run it carefully.

+Create a working folder for the agent:

+        mkdir -p /opt/jenkins
+        chown -R $USERNAME /opt/jenkins

+Note that you need to pass the username specified above as `${OSX_SLAVE_USERNAME}` and password as `${OSX_SLAVE_PASSWORD}` while creating the OpenShift application from template (`jenkins-persistent-template.json`).

 ## Troubleshooting